Student Job Search

 Many countries around the globe require that you submit a resume, also known as a CV, to apply for a job or internship.
 Since your resume is the first impression a company will have of you, it’s important that you project the message you want to portray.
 Our resume writing and advice center will provide you with the resources you need to perfect your resume and cover letter.
 With samples, writing tips and access to resume editing services, you have what you need to impress your future employer.

 Many international students are required to complete an internship to fulfill a course requirement.
-Even if your program doesn’t require you to complete an internship, it’s a good idea so you can gain the hands-on experience needed within the work-force.
-Whether you need an internship for class credit or not, HTIR is a work-study program that will allow you, as a graduate international student, to work up to 40 hours per week.
-This is a great way for student to legally work and study inside the US.
+Even if your program doesn't require you to complete an internship, it’s a good idea so you can gain the hands-on experience needed within the work-force.
+Work-Study programs are a great way for students to legally work and study inside the US.